lariredivo/INO-Games/README.md

 released?**

 - ID: Unique identifier for each test case.
-- Status: Indicates the current state or progress of a test case (e.g., not started, blocked, failed, passed)
 - Title: A brief summary of the bug.
 - Description: Detailed description of the issue.
 - Steps to reproduce the bug: Detailed, step-by-step instructions to replicate the bug.